sweetpay/sweetpay-python/README.md

     resp = Subscription.regret(subscription_id)

 except FailureStatusError as e:
-    # Whenever you get this, you would do best to inspect the status
+    # Whenever you get this, you would do best to inspect the
+    # status, to figure out what went wrong.
     if e.status == "NOT_MODIFIABLE":
         print("Oh, the subscription can't be modified")
     else:
-        print("Oh, we're screwed")
+        print("Oh, something else happened")

 except UnauthorizedError as e:
     # You are simply unauthorized.
 Check your API token,